-The Roads & Other City-wide Engineering capital program amounts to \$562.4 million and includes road construction, structure and intersection improvements, utility relocation, and land acquisition costs.
+The Roads & Other City-wide Engineering capital program amounts to \$627.6 million and includes road construction, structure and intersection improvements, utility relocation, and land acquisition costs.
 The details of the timing of each project, and the project cost breakdown, are set out in Table 2.

 The gross cost of the program is not to be entirely recovered through future development charges.
-Approximately \$189.8 million of the program cost has been identified as the benefit to existing, or non-growth, share.
+Approximately \$209.3 million of the program cost has been identified as the benefit to existing, or non-growth, share.
 Table 3 displays the percentages of each cost component that is considered to be development-related.

 Table 4 summarizes the program costs and the various deductions made.
-An amount of \$15.5 million has been identified in the Roads DC reserve fund and is available to fund a portion of the costs.
-Also, \$215.1 million is deemed to benefit development beyond the planning period of 2019 to 2031 and has been removed from the DC calculation as "post-period" benefit.
-Of the total program cost of \$562.4 million, the net DC recoverable share is \$142.0 million.
+An amount of \$22.2 million in Roads DC reserve funds has been identified and is available to fund a portion of the costs; many of these reserve funds have already been "committed" to projects in the capital program.
+Also, \$263.0 million is deemed to benefit development beyond the planning period of 2019 to 2031 and has been removed from the DC calculation as "post-period" benefit.
+Of the total program cost of \$627.6 million, the net DC recoverable share is \$133.0 million.
 This amount has been brought forward to the DC calculation.

-As shown on Table 5, the DC recoverable costs have been allocated 77 per cent (\$109.7 million) to new residential development and 23 per cent (\$32.4 million) to new non-residential development.
+As shown on Table 5, the DC recoverable costs have been allocated 77 per cent (\$102.7 million) to new residential development and 23 per cent (\$30.3 million) to new non-residential development.
 The allocation is based on the ratio of population growth in new units and employment growth to 2031.
-The result is an unadjusted charge of \$6,185.35 per capita, which is calculated by taking the residential share of the program (\$109.7 million) and dividing it by the population growth in new units (17,729).
-The unadjusted non-residential charge is \$98.97 per square metre, which is the result of dividing the non-residential share of the program (\$32.4 million) by the anticipated growth in non-residential gross floor area (327,039 square metres).
+The result is an unadjusted charge of \$5,790.66 per capita, which is calculated by taking the residential share of the program (\$102.7 million) and dividing it by the population growth in new units (17,729).
+The unadjusted non-residential charge is \$92.65 per square metre, which is the result of dividing the non-residential share of the program (\$30.3 million) by the anticipated growth in non-residential gross floor area (327,039 square metres).